Presented by Flying Over Time

 Donald A. Hall was the brilliant aeronautical engineer who designed the Spirit of St. Louis — the aircraft that captured the world’s imagination on its legendary nonstop flight from New York to Paris in 1927.
 While the pilot became a household name, the genius behind the aircraft remained in the shadows for nearly a century.

-Join us for the Spirit99 Gala — a once-in-a-century celebration honoring the hidden figures who made flight possible, while raising critical funds for the next generation of aviators, engineers, and dreamers.
+Join us for the Spirit99 Gala — a once-in-a-century celebration honoring the hidden figures who made flight possible, while raising critical Kids Funds** for educating the next generation of aviators, engineers, and dreamers.

 Pre-ticket access and tiered sponsorship packages are now available for reservation.
 Every contribution directly funds STEM education, youth mentorship, and community outreach for kids who lack access.

-Reserve Your Spot — Contact Flying Over Time
+Reserve Your Ticket — Donate to Flying Over Time

 1920s gala